Skip to main content

 About

-A Game About A Black Hole is a single player casual simulation game.
+A Game About A Black Hole is a single player casual management game with a economy theme.
 It was developed by Aarimous and was released on December 15, 2025.
 It received positive reviews from players.

 A short incremental game about feeding a Black Hole matter by destroying Asteroids, Planets, and Stars.